 The FAFSA is free!
 There are no fees to process the FAFSA, whether you apply online or on paper.
 The easiest way to complete and submit a FAFSA is online at www.fafsa.gov.
 Since this electronic process uses built-in edits, the number of potential errors in completing your FAFSA is greatly reduced.
-You and your parents (if you are declared dependent) need to obtain a personal identification number, or PI,) from the U.S. Department of Education in order to apply online.
+You and your parents need to obtain a personal identification number, or PIN from the U.S. Department of Education in order to apply online.
 To obtain a PIN or check your PIN status, visit www.pin.ed.gov.

 You can also fill out a paper version of the FAFSA.
 You can print out a PDF version from www.fafsa.gov.
 You may also request a paper form at the Governors State University Office of Financial Aid or the Department of Education.

 Your FAFSA results are electronically sent to GSU if you provide the Governors State Federal School Code on your FAFSA.
 The Federal School Code for Governors State University is 009145.

 - The FAFSA4caster will estimate your eligibility for federal student aid